L1ttl3S1st3r/blockchain_example/README.md

-# blockchain_example
+# Blockchain example
-Blockchain example for my speech
+Example for my speech written in python 3.